Tom-stack3/wikiGraph/README.md

 1. `draw_pages.py`:

    Gets a list of Wikipedia article names to draw.
-The program finds the closest article to each name entered and draws the graph for the pages chosen.
+The script finds the closest article to each name entered and draws the graph for the pages chosen.

    e.g:\